ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 If people don't take me seriously when I say I'm a consciousness scientist, that's their loss, that's fine.
 But the younger people, the trainees in the field, those who are trying to get jobs, those who are trying to push the envelope of what we know about our brains and our minds and our awareness of ourselves in this world, they've got a lot of misperceptions to overcome.

-So if you are excited and you want to know more about the modern, exciting field of consciousness Science, I suggest that you head to the ASSC website.
+So if you are excited and you want to know more about the modern, exciting field of consciousness science, I suggest that you head to the ASSC website.
 You can have a look at the whole science program.
 They've actually posted videos of the keynotes from this year, so that's pretty cool.
 You can go and see some of those.
 You can also check out the plan for the future.
-And of course, if I've inspired you even a little bit to find out about consciousness science yourself.
-Despite my kind of rant here, I say welcome.
+And of course, if I've inspired you even a little bit to find out about consciousness science yourself -- despite my kind of rant here -- I say welcome.
 Please come join us.
 There's a lot of people doing some really cool stuff, really amazing, mind blowing stuff, working to figure this out.
 So please come join us.